 V. Methods:

-• Subject Selection Process: If the subjects are selected wrongly, the findings from the study risks having limited relevance and applicability to the population other than one sample.
+• Participant Selection Process: If the study participants are selected wrongly, the findings from the study risks having limited relevance and applicability to the population.

-• Was the subject selection process described clearly?
+• Was the participant selection process described clearly?

 • Are the inclusion and exclusion criteria listed?

-• Was the population from which the subjects were selected defined clearly?
+• Was the population from which the participants were selected defined clearly?

-• What is the subjects’ likelihood of truly representing the population that they were selected from?
+• What is the participants’ likelihood of truly representing the population that they were selected from?

-• What proportion of selected subjects completed the study?
+• What proportion of selected participants completed the study?

-• Are the details of excluded subjects, missed cases, withdrawals, no-shows, lost to follow-up presented?
+• Are the details of excluded participants, missing data, withdrawals, no-shows, lost to follow-up presented?

 • Can we compare the study sample to similar studies?